W2-Global-Data/DVFC-Sample-ReactNative/README.md

  to run the app on a device.
 6. Open the main `App.js` file.
 Replace "YOUR LICENSE KEY HERE" with the license key provided by W2.

 Note: The android and iOS apps can be run through Android Studio and XCode respectively.
-However only XCode 12.5 is currently supported for iOS.
+Currently supporting XCode 13 with the latest package release.